Seyi Adekoya

-Adeseyi Shinobu Adeyinka "Seyi" Adekoya (/ˈʃeɪ ˌædəˈkɔɪ.ə/ SHAY-yee-_-AD-e-KOY-a; born December 5, 1995) is an American soccer player who plays as a forward.
+Adeseyi "Seyi" Shinobu Adeyinka Adekoya (/ˈʃeɪ ˌædəˈkɔɪ.ə/ SHAY-yee-_-AD-e-KOY-a; born December 5, 1995) is an American former soccer player who played as a forward.

 Career

 Youth, college and amateur

 A product of Lakeside School (Seattle), Adekoya spent his youth career with Crossfire Premier from 2011 to 2013 and with the Seattle Sounders FC academy from 2013 to 2014 before signing a letter of intent to play college soccer at UCLA.
 He made a total of 55 appearances for the Bruins and finished with 20 goals and eight assists.

 He also played in the Premier Development League for FC Golden State Force.

 Professional

 On January 17, 2017, Adekoya signed a homegrown player contract with Seattle Sounders FC, making him the ninth homegrown signing in club history.
 On March 26, 2017, he made his professional debut for USL affiliate club Seattle Sounders FC 2 in a 2–1 loss to Sacramento Republic.
 Adekoya scored his first professional goal on April 2, 2017, playing for Sounders FC 2 in a 2–1 win over Timbers 2.
 Adekoya made his first start for Seattle Sounders FC on May 31, 2017, in a 3–0 defeat to the Columbus Crew.
 His release from the team was announced on April 3, 2018.

 In June 2018, Adekoya moved to Danish Superliga side Vendsyssel FF.
 In January 2020, Adekoya moved to Maltese Premier League side Balzan.
 He returned to Denmark in October 2020, signing a contract until December 2020 for third-tier Danish 2nd Division club Thisted FC.
 On April 1, 2021, Adekoya joined USL Championship club Phoenix Rising FC.
 On August 6, 2021, Adekoya moved on loan to USL Championship side OKC Energy for the remainder of the season.